-Granting and removing input load viewing privileges
+Granting and removing input status viewing privileges

-The Set User Envmon command grants or removes input load viewing privileges to/from a general or view-only user.
+The Set User Envmon command grants or removes input status viewing privileges to/from a user.

 NOTE: This command also grants or removes viewing privileges for the status of the optional Equipment Cabinet Environmental Manager and attached sensors.
 See the Equipment Cabinet Environmental Manager Installation and Operations manual for more information.